 • prevent hypothermia of the body;

-• treat concomitant diseases in time;
+• treat concomitant diseases in a timely manner;

 • wear cotton underwear;